past5/past5/README.md

-Empowering people through AI, great products, writing, and music.
+Empowering people through AI, great products, automations, writing, and music.

 Here are the ventures and brands I am currently working on: